 SVSU is approved by the State of Michigan to accept up to 96 students each fall semester and up to 96 students each winter semester.
 The number of applicants varies each semester.
 Recently, 120-170 students have applied each semester.

 The nursing program at SVSU is selective.
-While the catalog states that an applicant must have a minimum GPA of 2.8 in the science/math nursing prerequisites and an overall GPA of 2.8 to apply, scores in that range may not be competitive depending on the applicant pool.
-As stated in the SVSU catalog, the other factors in determining admission are communication (written and oral - interview and writing sample for students who do not have SVSU scores for written communication) and number of credits completed at SVSU.
+While the catalog states that an applicant must have a minimum GPA of 3.0 in the science/statistics nursing prerequisites and an overall GPA of 3.0 to apply, scores in that range may not be competitive depending on the applicant pool.
+As stated in the SVSU catalog, the other factors in determining admission are written and oral communication course grades, social science course grades and number of credits completed at SVSU.

 No, nursing prerequisite courses must be completed by the time a student enters the nursing program and not by the deadline date.
 For example, if a student applies in April for fall admission, they may finish winter semester courses and take spring or summer courses if needed.
 If a student applies in October, they may finish fall semester courses.
 Applications are scored based on prerequisite nursing courses that are COMPLETED by the deadline date, and students are admitted pending courses in progress do not negatively affect GPAs.
 The higher their GPA, the higher their score will be.

 No, only nursing prerequisite courses must be completed which include specific courses in general education categories three, four, six, seven, nine and ten.
 The remaining general education requirements must be completed by graduation.